 MAD is the distance of that point from that line.

-Functional data analysis
+Functional data analysis (FDA)

 getRMMeans – calculates the mean trajectory for each subject at each condition.

 Fanovan – runs a repeated measures aNOVA analysis at every point along the trajectory.

 For an explanation why this doesn't violate multiple comparisons limitations see Craig's document " Using Functional Data Analysis_v1_april2011.pdf" section: 5.2 – Statistical violation and functional interpretation.